wp-plugins/button-maker/readme.txt

 == Changelog ==

-Issue 1.1: Changes made to files to resolve permissions problem when saving buttons.
+Issue 1.1: Changes made to files to resolve permissions problem when saving buttons.PLEASE DELETE PREVIOUS VERSIONS RATHER THAN SIMPLY UPDATING THE PLUGIN.THEN INSTALL VERSION 1.1.

 == Upgrade Notice ==